A: Shalhevet High School, located in Los Angeles California, has partnered with the

 A: The campus will be in Scottsdale.
 The details of an arrangement are being worked

-A: $24,750, which includes tuition and travel costs.
-Nishmat Adin has secured FULL scholarships for EVERY student in its incoming class this year.
-Thank you to our amazing, visionary supporters, who have helped make this possible.
+A: Our tuition schedule includes the cost of tuition and travel costs.
+Thank you to our amazing, visionary supporters, who have helped make student scholarships possible.

 We are also working with student tuition organizations to help create long-term financial relationships that will make a Nishmat Adin education accessible to all.
 To help support Jewish education in Arizona by taking a tax credit through Valley Tuition Organization, please visit: https://valleytuitionorganization.org/donate/ and recommend Nishmat Adin - Shalhevet Scottsdale.